tham-le/Darkly/2_cookies/ressources/cookies.md

 1. Move sensitive cookies like "I_am_admin" to server-side storage.

-2. Replace cookie-based authentication with a more secure metod, such as token-based authentication.
+2. Replace cookie-based authentication with a more secure method, such as token-based authentication.

 3. Ensure all sensitive data is properly encrypted both at rest and in transit.